MyoMinMin-Paing007/CP1404/prac_06/REFLECTION.md

 ## What is one request you have or change you suggest for this subject and/or your IT degree overall?

-...I have nothing to suggest.
+I have nothing to suggest.
 Everything is perfect.